dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a source table/Create a Message Queue for Apache Kafka source table.md

     -   Data processing method 1: Realtime Compute for Apache Flink reads and processes data from the Message Queue for Apache Kafka source table and then exports the result data to ApsaraDB RDS.

         In Blink 2.2.7 and later, you can use the CAST function to convert the VARBINARY data type to the VARCHAR data type.
-Then, you can use the JSON\_VALUE function to parse the data of the Message Queue for Apache Kafka source table.
+Then, use the JSON\_VALUE function to parse the data of the Message Queue for Apache Kafka source table.
 The following code shows an example:

         ```
         CREATE TABLE kafka_src (